dbevzenko/computation-expressions-workshop/exercises/03_StateBuilder.md

 For our test above, the second option works, whereas the first option fails, as it requires that the first `return` returns a `()`.

 > **Observation:** you can implement **both** member definitions side-by-side within the same builder without a problem.
-Since CE builders are just classes, you can implement overload methods for different types of value and state as appropriate, which can give you great freedom to cover a multitude of types.
+>Since CE builders are just classes, you can implement overloaded methods for different types of value and state as appropriate,
+>which can give you great freedom to cover a multitude of types.

 ## Review